Singularity formed by the collision of two collapsing solitons in interaction for the 2D Keller-Segel system: Introduction

 All previously known examples of singularity formation for the Keller-Segel system \eqref{eq:KS2d} involved \emph{the collapse of a single soliton}, see \cite{HVma96,HMVjcam98,BCKSVnon99,mizoguchi2007type,RSma14,CGMNcpam21,CGMNjfa23,glogic2024stable,NNZarXiv23,buseghin2023existence,collot2024stability}.
 The vast majority of the known singularity formation mechanisms for other equations are also the ones that involve the collapse of a single soliton.
 This is the case for example for the collapse of a bubble for critical equations \cite{MMjams02,MRam05,KSTim08,MRRim13,RRihes12,RSam10,DPWim19}, related to the aforementioned works \cite{HVma96,RSma14,CGMNcpam21}.
 Singularities formed by interacting solitons remain however poorly understood.

 When it comes to the soliton-soliton interaction (or a wider class of interactions between solutions with self-similarity), the linear superposition does not hold and nonlinear interaction takes place.
 The study of interaction between solitons is a fascinating topic nowadays, \cite{Schapterbook09}.
 So far, except in some integrable PDEs where explicit formulas for multiple-soliton solutions are known (see for example \cite{Lcpam68}, \cite{Msiam76}), the question of the collision of solitons is much less understood.
 Most of the studies have been done for global-in-time solutions.
-We have some mathematical results for the case where the collision has a negligible effect (perturbative regime) reported in the works of Haragus-Sattinger \cite{HSzamp98}, Mizumachi \cite{Msiam03}, Perelman \cite{Pcpde04}, Rodnianski-Schlag-Soffer \cite{RSSrmp03}, for example.
-There are examples of global solutions formed by multiple solitary waves with strongly affected traveling speeds studied by Krieger-Rapha\"el-Martel \cite{KRMcpam09} and Nguyen \cite{Ngcrm19}, and other important works on the study of the collision of solitons in the non-integrable case include Martel-Merle \cite{MMam11}, \cite{MMim18}, and G\'erard-Lenzmann-Pocovnicu-Rapha\"el \cite{GLPRapde18}.
-We refer to \cite{martel2018interaction} for further references on global-in-time multisoliton dynamics.
-In the radial case, there are examples of superposition of solitons with strongly affected scales in the works by del Pino-Musso-Wei \cite{PMWapde21} and Kim-Merle \cite{kim2024classification} and to finite time blow-up by Jendrej-Lawrie \cite{JLim18}.
+We have some mathematical results for the case where the collision has a negligible effect (perturbative regime), see for example \cite{HSzamp98,Msiam03,Pcpde04,RSSrmp03}.
+There are examples of global solutions formed by multiple solitary waves with strongly affected traveling speeds studied by \cite{KRMcpam09,Ngcrm19}, and other important works on the study of the collision of solitons in the non-integrable case include \cite{MMam11,MMim18,GLPRapde18}.
+We refer to \cite{martel2018interaction} for a review of global-in-time multisoliton dynamics.
+In the radial case, there are examples of superposition of solitons with strongly affected scales in the works by \cite{PMWapde21,kim2024classification,JLim18}.
 The only works involving the nonradial collision of solitons in strong interactions were \cite{CZcpam13,MRens18} that we mentioned in the previous paragraph.
 Our present work aims at providing a robust framework to study the interaction of solitons in singularity formation for other equations, via the spectral analysis of the linearized operator around a multisoliton, and a novel concept of matched scalar product to derive Lyapunov functionals to control the flow. \\